Do Probiotics Help the Immune System?

 So what can probiotics do for gut health and, in turn, your overall well-being?
 Let's find out.

-Probiotics and Its BenefitsProbiotics are made up of live bacteria that can promote the quality and growth of good bacteria in your gut flora.
+Probiotics and Their BenefitsProbiotics are made up of live bacteria that can promote the quality and growth of good bacteria in your gut flora.
 They also decrease the population of harmful bacteria in your gut, while restoring the natural levels of good bacteria in your digestive system.
 So overall, it can bring balance to this very important ecosystem in our bodies.

 The restoration of the bacteria levels in your gut microbiome will not only improve your digestive health, it can also bring profound effects to your overall health.
 Research has found that a huge part of your immune system is actually located in your gastrointestinal tract.
 Your gut does not only digest nutrients, it also protects your body from harmful microbes through good bacteria.
 They can do this by releasing specialised immune cells that produce antiviral proteins which fight against viral infections.
 Thus, consuming probiotics can stimulate a high population of microorganisms that can strengthen your immune response against illnesses.